Saloua1998/5.-Krav-Maga-Workout/README.md

 # Learned:

--
+- How to make a workout app
+- Learned to better work with iframes

 # Improvement points:

-- Make 10 levels
-  Level 1: Stability, Flexibility, Basic Stance and Punches Level 2:

-# Time Spend(6H)
+# Time Spend(8H)